xd2287/transformers/docs/source/en/model_doc/regnet.md

 was contributed by [sayakpaul](https://huggingface.com/sayakpaul) and [ariG23498](https://huggingface.com/ariG23498).
 The original code can be found [here](https://github.com/facebookresearch/pycls).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [regnet](https://huggingface.co/models?other=regnet)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with RegNet.